datatrail-jhu/09_dataanalysis/manuscript/06_1_inferential.md

 {format: png}
 ![confounding model taken into account](https://docs.google.com/presentation/d/1wxCLy3ZQWCc28PsENi83qgKESkH-44nc0tuISMRlRvc/export/png?id=1wxCLy3ZQWCc28PsENi83qgKESkH-44nc0tuISMRlRvc&pageid=g3daea37311_0_1531)

 Finally, we'll point out that the p-value for `wt` decreased in this model relative to the model where we didn't account for confounding.
 This is because the model was not initially taking into account the engine difference.
-Sometimes when confounders are accounted for, your variable of interest will become more significant; however, frequently, the p-value will increase, and that's ok.
+Sometimes when confounders are accounted for, your variable of interest will become more significant; however, frequently, the p-value will increase, and that's OK.
 What's important is that the data are most appropriately modeled.

 ### Correlation is not Causation